- Read our review guidelines

 What you wear on your feet is also important when you’re paddling.
 You should look for shoes that are waterproof and comfortable.
 Waterproof sandals can be fine, as long as they have straps that can be fastened to keep them on.

-There’s nothing worse than losing a shoe when you tip out your kayak, so flip flops are generally not a good idea but river shoes and paddling shoes can be a great choice of footwear, as they are often sturdy and fast drying.
+There’s nothing worse than losing a shoe when you tip out your kayak, so flip flops are generally not a good idea but river shoes and paddling shoes can be a great choice of footwear, as they are often sturdy, fast drying and stay comfortable when wet.

-Choosing footwear for canoeing may not be quite as important, as there is probably less chance of you tipping out or getting wet when paddling, yet opting for a pair of shoes that will stay comfortably on your feet is still a good rule to follow.
+Choosing footwear for canoeing may not be quite as important, as there is probably less chance of you tipping out or getting wet when paddling, yet opting for a pair of shoes that will stay comfortably on your feet, such as water sandals, is still a good rule to follow.

-Using sunscreen is a must when you’re out in the hot sun, so if you’re wearing swimwear be particularly liberal when applying it.
+Using sunscreen is a must when you’re out in the hot sun, so if you’re wearing swimwear or a bathing suit, be particularly liberal when applying it.
 This should also apply if you’re wearing a long sleeved t-shirt or if there’s cloud cover, as these will only give a little protection.

-Wearing a good pair of sunglasses can also be a great idea, as the sun can reflect pretty strongly off the water and the sun’s UV rays can damage your eyes from the reflected UV radiation, including causing snow blindness.
+Wearing a good pair of polarized sunglasses can also be a great idea, as the sun can reflect pretty strongly off the water and the sun’s UV rays can damage your eyes from the reflected UV radiation, including causing snow blindness.
 Having a retainer strap attached to them should give you peace of mind that they won’t fall overboard and be lost

-You might find that a hat is another accessory that may come in useful when you’re on the water, particularly on a sunny day.
+You might find that a wide brimmed hat is another accessory that may come in useful when you’re on the water, particularly on a sunny day.
 But make sure it’s attached securely to your head, such as with a cap leash or chin strap, to prevent it from blowing away on a windy day.
 A hat can be important for staying cool and providing shade.

 What Should I Wear In Cold Winter Conditions?